-If the agreement provides for the payment of fees and also for the payment of fundraising expenses, such as printing, paper, envelopes, postage. mailing list rental, and equipment rental, the organization must report such amounts paid during the year on Schedule O (Form 990) and describe how the agreement distinguishes payments for professional fundraising services from expense payments or reimbursements.
-Also describe on Schedule O (Form 990) whether the organization entered into any arrangements with fundraisers under which the organization made payments exclusively for such expenses but not for professional fundraising services.
+If the agreement provides for the payment of fees and also for the payment of fundraising expenses, such as printing, paper, envelopes, postage, mailing list rental, and equipment rental, the organization must report such amounts paid during the year in Part IV and describe how the agreement distinguishes payments for professional fundraising services from expense payments or reimbursements.
+Also describe in Part IV whether the organization entered into any arrangements with fundraisers under which the organization made payments exclusively for such expenses but not for professional fundraising services.
 If the agreement does not distinguish between fees for professional fundraising services and payment of fundraising expenses, then the organization must report in column (v) the gross amount paid to (or withheld by) the fundraiser.